AI tools

 Vector store (pgvector / Qdrant)

-Semantic search over millions of chunks: finds the answer by meaning, not by exact word match. pgvector when the data is already in Postgres, Qdrant when you need high-load search with filters.
+Semantic search across millions of fragments: finds the answer by meaning, not by word match. pgvector — when data is already in Postgres; Qdrant — for high-load search with filters.

 Chunking and content preparation